macintacos/dotfiles/README.md

     hooks      # Set up git hooks so that things are committed the way we want symlink    # Symlink files
-    backup     # Backup packages, casks, and plugins
+    backup     # Backup packages, casks, and plugins sort       # Sort keybindings (and eventually other things)
 ```

 ## Whatcha got?

 Installing this stuff will get you the following:

-- A pretty sweet neovim configuration with Spacemacs-esque mappings (even though it's still not perfect at all).
-See [`nvim`](https://github.com/macintacos/dotfiles/tree/trunk/nvim)
+- A [Fish configuration](./shell/fish/README.md) that I'm pretty fond of (and am currently using).
-- A [ZSH configuration](https://github.com/macintacos/dotfiles/tree/trunk/zsh) that I'm pretty fond of.
+- A [ZSH configuration](./shell/zsh/README.md) that I'm pretty fond of (and am not currently using).
-- All of the tools/casks that I use on the daily (check out the Brewfile, there's a lot of them)
+- All of the tools/casks that I use on the daily (check out the [Brewfile](./backup/Brewfile), there's a lot of them)

+I used to keep my neovim configuration here, but I decided to just keep it to its own repo: https://github.com/macintacos/nvim